jpfleischer/ToxicTerminator/README.md

 git clone https://github.com/jpfleischer/ToxicTerminator.git
 cd ToxicTerminator

+# this will take around 350 MB
 make
-# now you have the bad words list.
+# now you have the bad words list and the chats.

 make serve
 ```